 4.3.
-Ability to smooth consumption (β)
+Availability of other insurance mechanisms/consumption smoothing ability/risk layering (β)

-The farmer has other existing insurance mechanisms such as self-insurance, family, other social network, etc. In the model above this manifests itself in low magnitude of the consumption smoothing parameter β .
-It can be seen that a low value of β implies a low value of θ , and this in turn from (1) implies a low contribution to the WTP from the bracketed term.
-The same factor implies a small magnitude of the deviation of current resources from trend DR_2 , which can also make the WTP low in (1).
+Farmer typically have access to other insurance mechanisms such as self-insurance, family, social networks, etc. In the model above this manifests itself in a low magnitude of the consumption smoothing parameter β .
+As can be seen, a low value of β implies a low contribution to WTP from the bracketed term.
+The same factor implies a small magnitude of the deviation of current resources from trend Δy_2 , which can also make the WTP low in (1).
+This suggests giving careful attention to risk layering in the design of index insurance contracts.
+Many risks are better retained for self-insurance through resource reallocation (such as labor market participation and migration), savings, and borrowing, than transferred through insurance.
+Given its cost and difficulties in implementation, index insurance should be aimed at relatively high intensity-low frequency shocks, eventually contracted at the institutional rather than the individual level.
+One such example is WTP for index insurance at the cooperative rather than the individual level in Guatemala (de Janvry, McIntosh, and Sadoulet, 2013).

 4.4.
-Discount rate or credit constraint (δ)
+Discount rate or credit constraint (□)

 a.
-Insurance not desirable if not related to credit or other investment mechanism b.
-Lack of flexibility in terms of payment of premium or indemnity
+Lack of flexibility in terms of payment of premium